10 MIN READ

 You both leave the meeting feeling positive, and Bill understands what he needs to do.
 You head back to your office, confident that, this time, you'll get a good result.

 But a few weeks go by, and you haven't seen any improvement in Bill's performance.
 He just can't seem to follow through and make the improvements you discussed.
 Before you throw in the towel or take a disciplinary route, what more can you do?
+Lots!

 Conducting a performance interview and providing feedback are only the start – the "front end" tasks of performance management.
 However, the middle and back ends of this process are just as critical.

 It's not enough to simply tell Bill what you expect him to do, and then place the sole responsibility for follow-through on his shoulders.
 Performance management takes more of a team approach – the person who's doing the work needs to feel supported and encouraged for the duration of the process, just as he or she needs to feel personally held to account for the outcome.

 One of the most effective ways of doing this is with a performance agreement.
 This defines accountability for specific personal and organizational goals.
 It defines the individual's expectations.
 It establishes and agrees results-oriented goals that are aligned with the overall objective you want to achieve.
 And it concludes with the individual's formal, signed commitment to the agreement.

 When establishing performance expectations, the overall objective is to come to an agreement that supports your organization's strategy.
 For individual performance goals, the objective is real, measurable improvement so that the person is in a position to help move the company forward.